“Lokaltrafiksnostalgi” was first published on my Swedish Blog.

-I’ve done quite a lot travelling like the locals do through the years; especially during my early travels, because back then I was as cheap as they come.
+I’ve done quite a lot of travelling like the locals do through the years; especially during my early travels, because back then I was as cheap as they come.
 My travel buddy Pernilla didn’t even allow me to buy a Twix, because the price for only one of those goodies was the same as 2 servings of fried rice and vegetables.
 I had to understand that!

 Even though you have to stand native music at the worst possible volume and constant staring, it certainly has its charm to be so close to the natives.